Ravija5/DungeonsGame/README.md

 ## Overview

 A user friendly single player game based on playing dungeon style puzzles.
-With a partner from my lab class, I followed an agile development process to design and implement a desktop Java application that satisfies the requirements of the client (see below).
+With a partner from my lab class, I followed an agile development process to design (keeping in mind the various design patternas) and implement a desktop Java application that satisfies the requirements of the client (see below).

 ## Preliminary client requirements